MojitoCode/DeptCountdown/README.md

-# DeptCountdown
+# Project Name: DeptCountdown
+# Author: Samantha Kelly
+# Date: 6/23/2024

-# Debt Countdown is a web application that takes a user's debt-load, their interest rate, and the amount of time they would like to pay the debt off, and returns the minimum monthly payment they would need to pay, in order to achieve their requested payoff date.
+# Description: Debt Countdown is a web application that takes a user's debt-load, their interest rate, and the amount of time they would like to pay the debt off, and returns the minimum monthly payment they would need to pay, in order to achieve their requested payoff date.